 I do a lot of filtering.
 If they haven’t logged on in a long time, I ignore them.
 If they have logged in from another country, I make a mental note of where that place is because often in developing countries proxy servers will be used or there is some CouchSurfing glitch where, for example (and for reasons I haven’t figured out) hundreds of people show that their last log-in was Potwin, Kansas, USA.
 Otherwise, I ignore them.
 If I am looking for a host and there isn’t much time before my arrival, sometimes I also use the filters to show only male hosts older than 30.
 It’s just the odds.
 That said, the last few hosts have been women because they found me and offered to host.
 How did this happen?

 One way was in Berlin a few months ago when a woman emailed to ask if I was still in town and wanted to meet to talk travel.
 She knew I was in town because she simply logged in to her CS homepage.
-In the “Locations Traveled” part of your profile, when you edit it and “Create a new destination”, if you fill that out completely, then the next time someone from that place logs in to their account, on the CS homepage your profile will appear as “Surfers looking for a host”.
-If you just fill in the country you are going to, it won’t appear.
+In the “Locations Traveled” part of your profile, when you edit it by going to “Create a new destination” and then “Places I will be going”, if you fill that out completely, then the next time someone from that place logs in to their account, on the CS homepage your profile will appear as “Surfers looking for a host”.
+If you just fill in the country you are going to without the city, it won’t appear.
 I was leaving town when I got the email, but she offered to host me when I returned the next time, which I gladly accepted.
 The same thing happened in several places in Indonesia when I was there earlier this year.

 If you do a general search of a big, popular city, you will see a zillion hosts, almost all of them sick of guests.
 You can always tell by the caps and exclamation points in their 5000-word manifesto for the “Couch Information” section of their listing, often in the first sentence: “ATTENTION: READ THIS COMPLETELY BEFORE YOU CONTACT ME!!!”
 Stay in the suburbs.
 If you think this is hardly a novel tip, then why are the people in the middle of the cities inundated with guest requests?
 Suburban hosts are more enthusiastic to have a guest, more likely to have time for you and more amenable to you staying longer or returning.